MariaGarzon/Election_Analysis/README.md

     - Denver
     - Arapahoe

-- The county resuls were:
+- Number and percentage of votes per county:
     - Jefferson received 10.5 % of the vote and 38,855 number of votes.
     - Denver received 82.8 % of the vote and 306,055 number of votes.
     - Arapahoe received 6.7 % of the vote and 24,801number of votes.

-- The county with the largest number of votes was:
+- Largest County Turnout:
     - Denver, who received 82.8% of the vote and 306,055 number of voters.

-- The candidate resuls were:
+- Number and percentage of votes per candidate
     - Charles Casper Stockham received 23.0 % of the vote and 85,213 number of votes.
     - Diana DeGette received 73.8 % of the vote and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1 % of the vote and 11,606 number of votes.